NERvGear/NERvHub/plugin/README.md

 ```
 Note that you must fill the `<en>...</en>` value for all multi-language elements, you can also add other languages by adding languge tags.
 [Table of Language Culture Names, Codes, and ISO Values Method](https://msdn.microsoft.com/en-us/library/ee825488) this page lists all the valid multi-language tags (the minus `-` of 'Language Culture Name' should be replaced by a underline `_`).

+Leave `<download>...</download>` value blank then we will host files and generate the download link for your plug-in.